jrb-s2c-github/atomika/README.md

 availability and opening it up using and Ingress.
 Additional playbooks allow the declaration of fast deployments of qualifying Spring microservices from GitHub.
 Such a project should use Maven JIB for integration.

+# TODO It has been tested on Ubuntu server v

 ## Another description on how to use these Ansible playbooks to boot your own out-of-cloud cluster can be read at https://dzone.com/articles/fast-feature-branch-deployments-of-micro-services and https://dzone.com/articles/safe-clones-with-ansible.

 ## Contributing